Space Weather Modeling Framework (SWMF)

 THE SUN AND THE SOLAR WIND

-SWMF Heliosphere model consists of the Solar Corona (SC) and Inner Heliosphere (IH) components, both modeled by AWSoM(-R), and the Eruptive Event Generator (EE) based on various empirical models, such as the EEGGL.
+SWMF Heliosphere model consists of the Solar Corona (SC), Inner Heliosphere (IH) and Outer Heliosphere (OH) components, all modeled by AWSoM(-R).
+Coronal Mass Ejections can be generated by the Eruptive Event generator (EE) component based on various empirical models, such as the Gibson-Low (EEGGL) and Titov-Demoulin (EEGTD) fluxrope models.

 The Alfven Wave Solar-atmosphere Model (AWSoM/AWSoM-R) describes the region where the hot, supersonic solar wind is generated – the solar corona from the bottom of the transition region out to about 20 Solar radii.
 The model self-consistently incorporates low-frequency Alfven turbulence powered by the Poynting flux from the solar photosphere.
 The boundary conditions for the MHD quantities are obtained from the Solar photospheric magnetograms.
 The model employs the solar coronal model based on the BATS-R-US code.